Thats-so-Mo/X360-controller-on-the-Gamecube/README.md

 Special Thanks to Nicohood for developing the code/library that allows the Gamecube to accept input from an Arduino

-Special Thanks to Felis for developing the USB Host Shield library
+Special Thanks to Felis, Lazsus and other developers for developing the USB Host Shield library

 And Special Thanks to Froq/Simple Controllers for helping me out and showing me that what I wanted to do was possible.